annacakes281/my-cookbook/README.md

 <details>
 <summary><a href="#deployment">Deployment</a></summary>
 <ul>
-<li> GitHub </li>
+<li> GitHub Pages</li>
 </ul>
 </details>
 <details>
 <summary><a href="#credits">Credits</a></summary>
 <ul>
-<li> Other </li>
+<li> Content </li>
 </ul>
 </details>

 <br>

 ## **Features**
-In this section I will discuss the various features that I implemented in the design for the My Cookbook website, including future features that I would like ti implement and design for the website.
+In this section I will discuss the various features that I implemented in the design for the My Cookbook website, including future features that I would like to implement and design for the website.

 <img src="assets/readme-images/am-i-responsive-updated.png" alt="Responsive design example">